-- An x-ray, CT scan, or MRI takes pictures of your thyroid gland and neck.
-You may be given dye to help your thyroid show up better in the pictures.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- An x-ray, ultrasound, CT, or MRI may be used to take pictures of your thyroid gland.
+You may be given contrast liquid to help your thyroid show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

-- A tissue biopsy is a procedure to remove a small amount of thyroid tissue.
-The sample will be sent to a lab to be tested for thyroid cancer.
+- A tissue biopsy is a procedure to remove a small amount of thyroid tissue to be tested for cancer.

 - A thyroid scan uses radioactive dye to show how well your thyroid is working.

 - Surgery may be done to remove all or part of your thyroid gland.
 Your healthcare provider may also need to remove tissue or lymph nodes near your thyroid gland.

 - Radioactive iodine may be given to damage cells in your thyroid.
 This may help to decrease thyroid hormone levels or to kill cancer cells.

 - Radiation therapy uses x-rays or gamma rays to treat cancer.
 Radiation kills cancer cells and may stop the cancer from spreading.
 It may be given with radioactive iodine therapy or after surgery to remove your thyroid.

 - Medicine may be given to help bring your thyroid hormone level back to normal.

 What can I do to manage my thyroid cancer?

 - Do not smoke.
 Smoking increases your risk for new or returning cancer.
 Smoking can also delay healing after treatment.
 Ask your healthcare provider for information if you currently smoke and need help quitting.